Elao/acetone/README.md

 # Acetone [![Build Status](https://travis-ci.org/Elao/acetone.svg?branch=master)](https://travis-ci.org/Elao/acetone)

-> Wear gloves !
+> Wear gloves!

 Acetone is *not* a nth task based build tool !
-It's a set of classes, exposed by a fluent api, allowing to structure your assets in an elegant manner, and offering a bridge to gulp some tasks.
+It's a set of classes, exposed by a fluent api, allowing to structure your assets in an elegant manner, and offering a bridge to gulp tasks.

 ## Concepts